danbev/learning-cares/README.md

 not for the C language which what I initially thought).
 It is an asynchronous DNS resolver library.

+One thing that might be obvious to some but was not to me is that a DNS resolver can be used for more than looking up a host address, it can also be used to get mail information and there are a number of other request/quieries possible.

 ### Building c-ares
 We want to build with debug symbols so that we can step through the code:
 ```console